awsug/blog/content/post/community-india-is-back.md

 ![](/images/ug-logo-for-profile-pic-dark.png)

-**AWS User Group India** is united by community-led learning and diversified by the wide variety of tools and technologies closely knit with Amazon Web Services, cloud computing technology, AWS design implementation and servicing, high scalability / performance computing, production use cases of AWS, block chain, Artificial Intelligence and much more.
+**AWS User Group India** is united by community-led learning and diversified by the wide variety of tools and technologies closely knit with Amazon Web Services, cloud computing technology, AWS design implementation, and servicing, high scalability/performance computing, production use cases of AWS, blockchain, Artificial Intelligence and much more.

-Community-based learning is the best way to enhance the concepts being taught by connecting with enthusiasts in person, thereby sharing first-hand experiences and familiar, accessible examples.
+Community-based learning is the best way to enhance the concepts being taught by connecting with like-minded enthusiasts , thereby sharing first-hand experiences and familiar, accessible examples.

-All skill levels are welcome to help accomplish our motto of learning, sharing and networking.
+All skill levels are welcome to help accomplish our motto of learning, sharing, and networking.
 Let's join hands to empower this tech community to make it bigger and better!

 ## **WHAT TO EXPECT FROM AWS COMMUNITY DAY?**